DIGImend/digimend-kernel-drivers/README.md

 work, or might break DKMS.
 You've been warned.
 In any case, simply reinstall DKMS to restore it.

+### Systems with Secure Boot enabled ###

+If your system has [Secure Boot][secure_boot] enabled, then the installed driver modules won't be permitted to load.
+You will see messages like "Required key not available".
+To make them work, you will need to sign them, or disable Secure Boot entirely.
+See documentation for your Linux distribution on how to sign kernel modules, or documentation for your computer's UEFI firmware on how to disable Secure Boot.

 Configuration
 -------------
 After installing the drivers, make sure the previous versions of the drivers